HatchApps/xavier-help/focus.md

 ## The Flow List

-The Flow List shows all Flows for your team, and provides various filters to quickly find the Flows you are looking for.
+The Flow List shows all Flows to be completed for your team, and provides various filters to quickly find the Flows you are looking for.
 You can filter Flows by their status (Not Started, In Progress, Complete), and order by different values such as Due Date and Period End.
 Use the search box to filter based on the Flow Template name.
 If the Flow is not yet completed, warnings will be displayed as the Due Date set for the Flow is approaching.

+Any Flows linked to a Repeating Flow will have a pink _Repeating Flow_ on the card.

 ![Focus Flow List](./images/focus-flow-list.png)